UMCUGenetics/DxNextflowRNA/README.md

 [![Launch on Nextflow Tower](https://img.shields.io/badge/Launch%20%F0%9F%9A%80-Nextflow%20Tower-%234256e7)](https://tower.nf/launch?pipeline=https://github.com/UMCUGenetics/dxnextflowrna)

 ## Introduction

-**UMCUGenetics/dxnextflowrna** is a bioinformatics pipeline that ...
+UMCU Genetics Nextflow RNA workflow - **UMCUGenetics/DxNextflowRNA** is a bioinformatics pipeline that ...

 <!-- TODO nf-core:
    Complete this sentence with a 2-3 sentence summary of what types of data the pipeline ingests, a brief overview of the